 Like George Washington, Frank Sinatra made many forays into New England over his long career.
-Unlike George Washington, Sinatra came to sing, dance and campaign for politicians.
+Unlike George Washington, Sinatra came to sing, dance and campaign for Democratic politicians (Washington was a Federalist).

 As a young crooner, Frankie Sinatra caused so much pandemonium among his bobby soxer fans that the management of the Boston Armory had to bolt down the seats.
-As a middle-aged superstar, he hosted his friend John F. Kennedy’s pre-inaugural ball – after introducing him to Marilyn Monroe.
+As a middle-aged superstar, he hosted his friend John F. Kennedy’s pre-inaugural ball.
 As an old man, he croaked his way through his old standards at the Worcester Centrum and the Hartford Civic Center.

 Frank Sinatra, Crooner

 In December 1943, girls stood in line before 8 am to hear 28-year-old “Frankie Swoonatra” at the RKO Boston Theatre.
-They started screaming when a sailor approached them with a white rat in his pocket.
-The police had to restore order when pandemonium broke out, and the girls went to the matinee concert.
+They started screaming before Sinatra showed up because a sailor approached them with a white rat in his pocket.
+The police had to restore order before the girls could go to the matinee.

 Two girls from Chelsea, Mass., started a national Frank Sinatra fan club after listening to his Wednesday night radio broadcasts. .
-"We aren't the shrieky kind," said President Marie Delaney, adding they did constructive things such as sending money to a Chicago orphanage and mailing movie magazines to England.
+"We aren't the shrieky kind," said President Marie Delaney.
+She said they did constructive things such as sending money to a Chicago orphanage and mailing movie magazines to England.

 Just before the presidential election in 1944, Sinatra and Orson Welles appeared at Fenway Park to rally for Franklin D. Roosevelt.
 Sinatra and Welles brought the house down, according to newspaper reports.

 He was to appear at Symphony Hall in Boston later that month at a sold-out matinee with Arthur Fiedler.
 The concert was intended to attract a 'higher type of audience' and bring him closer to the so-called 'concert stage.'
 Fiedler was to have performed light classics and Sinatra was to have sung popular and standard tunes.
-Sinatra cancelled at the last minute because his voice was in bad shape.
+Sinatra cancelled at the last minute because he had throat problems.

 Back on Top

 On Jan.
-19, 1961: Frank Sinatra and Peter Lawford hosted Kennedy’s pre-inaugural gala in Washington, D.C.
+19, 1961, Frank Sinatra and Kennedy's brother-in-law, Peter Lawford, hosted Kennedy’s pre-inaugural gala in Washington, D.C.

 In 1971, Sinatra sang at the eight-year-old Hynes Convention Center in a tribute for Cambridge, Mass.-born comedian Frank Fontaine.

-He’d come back again by Sept.
-5, 1978, when the Boston Globe reported ‘The Voice’ held a press conference at Anthony’s Pier 4 to endorse Kathleen Sullivan Alioto for U.S. Senate from Massachusetts.
+On Sept.
+5, 1978, he held a press conference in a seafood restaurant owned by an Albanian, Anthony’s Pier 4 in Boston.
+Sinatra endorsed Kathleen Sullivan Alioto for U.S. Senate from Massachusetts.
 She was the daughter of Billy Sullivan, owner of the New England Patriots, and wife of San Francisco Mayor Joseph Alioto.
-Anthony’s would soon become the highest grossing restaurant in the United States.
+His endorsement didn't help.
+Paul Tsongas won the nomination and the Senate seat.

 Sinatra made his first New England appearance in the 1980s on Sept.
 25, 1981, at the Hartford Civic Center.
-He began with I’ve Got the World on a String.
+Four decades after he first sang in New England, he had another hit on his hands: New York, New York.
+But he wisely began his Hartford concert with I’ve Got the World on a String.
+He sang the remainder of his New England at large civic auditoriums in Worcester, Providence and Stamford, Conn.

-On Sunday, April 26, 1987, 40 years after he cancelled that concert with Arthur Fiedler, Sinatra sang at Boston’s Symphony Hall.
+Sinatra once boasted he'd sung in every venue in Boston except Symphony Hall.
+On Sunday, April 26, 1987, 40 years after he cancelled that concert with Arthur Fiedler, Sinatra finally made it to Symphony Hall.

 Francis Albert Sinatra died on May 14, 1998.